Large Language Models for Cyber Security: A Systematic Literature Review: RQ2: What LLMs have been employed to support cybersecurity tasks?

+\textbf{Encoder-only LLMs.}~Encoder-only LLMs, exemplified by BERT~\cite{devlin2019bert} (mentioned in 35 papers in this study) and its variants~\cite{cti1,he2021deberta,liu2019roberta,Ma_2020charbert,feng2020codebert,guo2021graphcodebert,sanh2020distilbert}, primarily focus on understanding and encoding input information rather than generation.
+In cybersecurity, researchers employ these models primarily to generate contextualized embeddings for relevant data, such as source code, network traffic, or system logs, mapping complex data types into vector representations suitable for downstream tasks~\cite{wang2023vulde5,aghaei2023ids5}.

-Various prominent models, including CodeBERT~\cite{feng2020codebert}, GraphCodeBERT~\cite{guo2021graphcodebert}, RoBERTa~\cite{liu2019roberta}, CharBERT~\cite{Ma_2020charbert}, DeBERTa~\cite{he2021deberta}, and DistilBERT~\cite{sanh2020distilbert}, have gained widespread usage due to their ability to effectively process and analyze code, making them valuable tools in the field of cybersecurity.
-An example is RoBERTa~\cite{liu2019roberta}, which enhances BERT's robustness through various model design adjustments and training techniques.
-These include altering key hyperparameters, eliminating the next-sentence pre-training objective, and utilizing substantially larger mini-batches and learning rates during training.
-CodeBERT~\cite{feng2020codebert} is a bimodal extension of BERT that utilizes both natural language and source code as its input.
-It employs a replaced token detection task to bolster its understanding of programming languages, in order to tackle code generation and vulnerability detection tasks.
-The encoder-only architecture provides models with excellent data representation capabilities.
-Note that these aforementioned BERT variants were not initially designed for cybersecurity tasks.
-Instead, their application in the cybersecurity field stems from their capabilities as general models in NLP tasks for code semantics interpretation and understanding.
-In contrast, SecureBERT~\cite{cti1} is a BERT variant specifically designed for cyber threat analysis tasks.
-Its development highlights the robustness and flexibility of encoder-only architecture models across different tasks.
-Diverse training tasks and specialized training schemes enhance the model's feature representation capabilities and boosts its performance in cybersecurity-related tasks.
+Various prominent models, including CodeBERT~\cite{feng2020codebert}, GraphCodeBERT~\cite{guo2021graphcodebert}, RoBERTa~\cite{liu2019roberta}, CharBERT~\cite{Ma_2020charbert}, DeBERTa~\cite{he2021deberta}, and DistilBERT~\cite{sanh2020distilbert}, have gained widespread usage due to their ability to effectively process and analyze code and other security-relevant data.
+CodeBERT~\cite{feng2020codebert}, for instance, is a bimodal model utilizing both natural language and source code inputs, making it suitable for tasks requiring joint understanding, such as vulnerability detection based on code and descriptions.
+Note that most of these aforementioned BERT variants were not initially designed for cybersecurity tasks; instead, their application in the cybersecurity field stems from their capabilities as general models adapted for code semantics interpretation and understanding.
+In contrast, SecureBERT~\cite{cti1} is a BERT variant specifically designed for cyber threat analysis tasks, and other domain-specific models like HS-BERT~\cite{meng2023hardde1} have been developed for hardware security property extraction from documentation, demonstrating the adaptation of this architecture for diverse, specialized security needs.